ShunsukeTada1357/Bipathposets/README.md

     <img src="bipath_explanation.png" alt="bipath filtration" width="500px">
 </div>
 Our main function is "Bipathposets.bipathpersistence" whose arguments are two filtrations of simplicial complexes sharing the same spaces at their ends.
 Its output is a list with three elements.
 The first element in the list is a dictionary and the second, and third are integers meaning the length of each filtration.

 ```
 julia> bipath = Bipathposets.bipathpersistence(FSCa,FSCb)
 (Dict{Any, Any}(0 => Vector{Any}[[[[1, 1], [1, 2]]], [], [], [[1, 5]], []]), 5, 4)
 ```

-In calculation, the following will be printed.
+The following will be printed.

 ```
  ∃ 0_th homology, #[̂0,̂1] is 1
 intervals with ̂0: <1', ̂0>